 From the beach to the snow, for leisure or work, sunglasses are an essential accessory.
-These days, sunglasses can do much more than minimise glare.
-Many now have subtle tools to help shield the wearer's eyes from an array of potential harms, and even improve their vision.
+Sunglasses offer more than just glare reduction — many are now equipped with advanced features that protect the eyes from various potential hazards and can also enhance vision.
+With summer approaching, now is the perfect time to make sure your eyes are protected.
 GMHBA Eye Care optometrist, Sarah Edwards explores the health-protecting benefits of wearing sunglasses.

 Ultraviolet radiation

-Ultraviolet (UV) radiation is a type of energy produced by the sun.
-Exposure to too much UV radiation can cause damage to the skin and eyes, sunburn, tanning and some cancers.
-Specifically to our eyes, long-term exposure to UV can contribute to the progression of several eye conditions, including:
+Ultraviolet (UV) radiation is a form of energy emitted by the sun.
+While some exposure is natural, excessive UV radiation can harm both the skin and eyes, leading to sunburn, premature aging, and even certain types of cancer.
+When it comes to our eyes, prolonged UV exposure has been linked to the development and progression of several serious conditions, including:

 Environmental irritants

 Exposure to environmental irritants such as wind, dust, pollens or heat can also cause damage to the surface of the eye.
 When this occurs, it is common for the eyes to water, become red and irritated, causing discomfort.
-Sunglasses therefore offer more than just UV protection, as they provide a physical barrier to protect the ocular surface.
+Sunglasses offer more than just UV protection; they provide a physical barrier to protect the ocular surface.

 Glare and reflection

-An obvious reason to wear sunglasses is to decrease the glare from the sun, however in many cases it is the reflected glare of surfaces that is most problematic.
+An obvious reason to wear sunglasses is to decrease the glare from the sun, however in many cases, glare reflected off surfaces is the most problematic.
 This blinding glare may come from sunlight reflecting off:

 Tint options